Aklilu Habte-Wold

 After becoming Prime Minister due to the death of his predecessor he becomes the first non-feudal and democratically elected person from a poor background later educated who became prime minister and thus serving the second highest office in the land.
 During his first term passing on to his next term after winning the 1965 general election he imposed a highly unpopular tax policy (head tax) a revolt started nonetheless the long-fought Somali backed terrorist Bale revolt from 1963 to 1970 through the support of the United States and United Kingdom was ultimately stopped.
 After winning his third and last term following his election victory in the 1969 general election having the highest turnout of about 3.4 million voters following his previous election shifted the monarch as the leader who mainly represented Ethiopia out of country while he handled economic policy and domestic and legislative affairs in parliament and the country as a whole.
 He failed numerous times to implement land reform and couldn't secure enough parliamentary votes for his efforts to redistribute feudal-owned land to the broader population.

-Following the 1973 oil crisis and the student revolts Aklilu resigned as prime minister later replaced by Endelkachew Makonnen who were later both executed without due process or any judicial trial from the military junta in 1974 known as the Massacre of the Sixty or Black Saturday he died at the age of 62.
+Following the 1973 oil crisis and the student revolts, Aklilu resigned as prime minister.
+He was replaced by Endelkachew Makonnen, but both were later both executed without due process or any judicial trial by the military junta in 1974, known as the Massacre of the Sixty or Black Saturday.
+He died at the age of 62.

 Aklilu is often praised by later Ethiopian diplomats for his for front diplomacy as foreign minister and his transition of an aristocratic society to a transitional semi-democratic landscape.